AthenZ/athenz/docs/athenz_templates.md

 document, ZMS starts with an empty template list.
 To allow template additions or updates without a ZMS deployment, administrators can enable `athenz.zms.solution_templates_dynamic_reload=true`.
-When this flag is enabled, ZMS checks the configured templates file for changes before template operations and reloads it only after the updated file is parsed and validated successfully.
-Corrupted documents or invalid template entries are not published, so ZMS keeps using the last successfully loaded templates and skips further attempts until the file is modified again.
-Transient I/O failures are retried on later template operations even when the file timestamp has not changed.
+When this flag is enabled, ZMS starts a background reload task and also checks the configured templates file for changes before template operations.
+The updated file is published only after it is parsed and validated successfully.
+Corrupted documents or invalid template entries are not published, so ZMS keeps using the last successfully loaded templates.
+Failed reload attempts are retried with exponential backoff, and a new file modification timestamp allows the next check to retry without waiting for the previous failure's backoff window to expire.

 ## Template Entities
 A Template consists of metadata, services, roles and role metadata,